jojozhuang/jojozhuang.github.io/_posts/2016-03-07-develop-realtime-online-application-with-websocket.md

 ![Server Time](/public/pics/2016-03-07/socketiotimer.png "Server Time")

 ### 2.2 Broadcasting
-Another example of Socket.IO is online painting.
+Another example of Socket.IO usage is online painting.
 This sample comes from [here](http://wesbos.com/html5-canvas-websockets-nodejs/).
 Open the web application in different web browsers from different machines, laptop, ipad and iphone.

 After all opened, start to draw in the first chrome browser.